 "They're afraid."
 His eyes gleamed at her in the shadows.

-"Arendelle is a prize and their queen pleasantly eligible for marriage, but none of them want to risk coming close, for fear of what I might do to them.
+"Arendelle is a prize and the queen pleasantly eligible for marriage, but none of them wants to risk coming close, for fear of what I might do to them.
 Protocol of courtship demands flowery words and declarations of love, and they say it all perfectly, but..."
 She trailed off, unwilling to vocalize her dismay.
 Her disgust.

 "The obligations of royalty," he said, and there was a smile in his voice.
 He was mocking her again.